top of page

 • Can I show my House Of Bouvs puppy?
 (AKC Conformation)

 Yes and No. You are able to show your AKC Bouvier des Flandres for one year with an AKC Limited Registration.
 Beyond one year of age, your Bouvier will need a Full AKC Registration.
 Unfortunately, the AKC does not have a registration status that allows for showing without breeding.
 The intent of showing is to determine the Best Of Breed and to keep those favorable lines in the AKC Bouvier des Flandres.
 Therefore, if you show you must also be able to breed your show dog.
 To protect our breeding program, ALL House Of Bouvs pups are sold as Limited AKC Registrations.
-Our Limited Policy includes pups due for stud fees or other breeding services: they are sent as Limited.
+Our Limited Policy includes pups due for stud fees or other breeding services: they are all sent home as Limited.

 • What AKC or UKC titles have your Bouviers earned?